Portland, Oregon · AMA Chartered · EST. 1976

 Events & Contests

-Sanctioned competitions throughout the year — open to all AMA members.
-Come watch before you fly.
-Spectators always welcome.
-PASS competes regionally through the Northwest Soaring Society (NWSS), connecting clubs across Oregon, Washington, Idaho, Montana, and Canada.
+Sanctioned competitions throughout the year, open to all AMA members.
+PASS competes regionally through NWSS — across Oregon, Washington, Idaho, Montana, and Canada.

 Add to Google Calendar · All times Pacific